pywbem/pywbemtools/docs/introduction.rst

 Pywbemtools attempts to comply to the maximum possible with the relevant standards.

-Pywbemtools/pywbemcli is based on  and uses pywbem and pywbem.
+Pywbemtools uses pywbem for communication with the WBEM server.
 Therefore pywbemtools conformance to the relevant standards is defined in the `pywbem standards conformance documentation`.

-Therefore, the level of conformance and limitations for pywbemcli is the same as pywbem except for any specific notations in this document.
+Therefore, the level of conformance and limitations for pywbemtools is the same as pywbem except for any specific notations in this document.